manavsehgal/reactspeedcoding/manuscript/c05-start-component-design.md

 I> ## Chapter In Progress
 I> We are still writing this chapter.
 Please watch this space for updates.
-I> Plan is to add examples for each of the 10 different ways for speedily I> starting component design in React.
+I> Plan is to add examples for each of the nine different ways for speedily I> starting component design in React.

 [1]: https://css-tricks.com/snippets/css/a-guide-to-flexbox/